 Volunteering is a rewarding experience that is useful both for you and communities.
-In our association it allows to save and highlight buildings in peril.
+Our association enable the saving of monuments and make them more visible.

-It is not just about original holliday but also about acting concretely for heritage !
+It is not just about original hollidays but also about being active for heritage !

-Don't hesitate to read the accounts of former volunteers : right here !
+Don't hesitate to read the words of former volunteers : right here !

-To enjoy your worksite, it is better if you are motivated, in good shape and open to community life.
-Rules of life and safety ensure everything goes well ; they are to be respected by all volunteers, under or over 18.
+To enjoy your worksite, it is better if you are motivated, in good physical health and open to life in community.
+Camp rules and safety ensure everything goes well ; they are to be respected by all volunteers, under or over 18.

-Our techniciens and organizers are present all the time during the stay.
+Our workers and organizers are present all the time during the whole stay.

 "historical monuments" worksites

-You may participate by 16 or 18 years old depends on the worksite.
+You can have access from 16 or 18 years old depending on the worksite.

-Those training course are financed and organized by the ministry of Culture (general direction of heritage).
-They are supervised by a Chief architect of historical monuments (Architecte en chef des monuments historiques), an Architect of the buildings of France (Architecte des bâtiments de France) or an Heritage architect (Architecte du patrimoine).
+Those training course are financed by the French ministry for Culture (general direction of heritage).
+They are supervised by an Architect in cheif of historical monuments (Architecte en chef des monuments historiques), an Architect specialized in French main buildings (Architecte des bâtiments de France) or an Heritage architect (Architecte du patrimoine).

-Worksite sessions are lead by a professional specialized in the tackled technique.
-The lead to concrete realisations on site.
+Working sessions are lead by a professional specialized in tackled technique.
+They lead to concrete realisations on site.

 The technical level is higher than on volunteers worksites, as well as the number of working hours.